 Level II — first through third grades

-Beginning in the Fall of 2013, we introduced a new program for our Fourth and Fifth Graders.
-This program was developed in-house and is loosely based around the liturgical calendar.
-The program consists of six modules, and each module is roughly 6 to 8 Sundays in length.
+This program is for our fourth and fifth graders.
+It was developed in-house and is loosely based around the liturgical calendar.
+The program consists of six modules, and each module is roughly six to eight Sundays in length.
 Modules are written to allow the fourth and fifth graders to participate more fully in worship/liturgy, the community of faith, and to take some initiative in the substance and form that their own religious education/formation will take.
 Within each program module there are specific component activities that make up the whole.
 The modules are:

 • The Plan of God and My Place In It